pablo-sampaio/swarm_ev3/RL_in_EV3/readme.md

 ## EVERYTIME YOU CHANGE FILES IN THE **COMMON** FOLDER

 1. On the "ev3dev Device Browser", click on "Dowload workspace"
-1. Run the file you want using the procedure above
+1. Run the file you want using the procedure above (don't need to configure again)